wp-plugins/scrapeazon/readme.txt

 <code>[scrapeazon asin="<your asin>" width="540" height="540" border="false"]</code>

+Append a percent (%) symbol to the width and height values if you are specifying your those values in percentages rather than pixels.
+You can optionally append ‘px’ instead of the percent symbol to use pixels.
+If you specify digits only, ScrapeAZon will default to pixels.

 To style the iframe by using the built-in responsive style sheet (if your site has a responsive design/theme), select the "Use Responsive Style" checkbox on the ScrapeAZon Settings page.

 = I'm using the responsive stylesheet.
 Why does the content in the iframe scroll horizontally on very small screens? =